mengxit/US-Immigration-Explorer/Immigration_Explorer/md/panel4_p1.md

 **Limitation and Future Steps**

-The regressions done in the *Story* panel were only using the data of the top 10 US immigrant source countries, given the limitation of the scope and time of this project.
-In the future, I will hopefully include all documented groups in US Census Bureau to have more robust regressions and models.
+One limitation in the regression part is that the data used were only for the top 10 source countries across 10 years given the time limitation of this project.
+Going forward, including all countries will deliver a more cohesive and robust analysis.

+Another future direction to go to will be including past immigration data before 2007.
+During 2007 -2017, we are observing relatively stable trends in US immigration.
+However, if we go further back in time, we might be able to observe more interesting trends in immigration, and speculate how these trends relate to historical or political events.

 **Walk-Through Video**